Mirzipan/Homm3_BG_Database/docs/units/zombies.md

 ## Notes

-- The ability is triggered when Zombies are performing a regular attack, as well as a retaliation attack.
+- The ability is triggered when a regular attack is performed against the Zombies, as well as a retaliation attack.

 ## Comes With